kermitt2/grobid-example/Readme.md

 ### The example: Extracting header metadata and citations from a PDF in BibTeX format

+#### Processing one PDF

 Extracting the header of a PDF file and outputting the result in the BibTeX file `out.bib` can be obtained with command:

-> mvn exec:exec -Pprocess_header_bibtex -DpdfFile=src/test/resources/Wang_paperAVE2008.pdf -DbibFile=out.bib
+> mvn exec:exec -Pprocess_header_bibtex -Dpdf=src/test/resources/Wang_paperAVE2008.pdf -Dbib=out.bib

 Extracting the citations of a PDF file and outputting the results in the BibTeX file `out.bib`:

+> mvn exec:exec -Pprocess_citation_bibtex -Dpdf=src/test/resources/Wang_paperAVE2008.pdf -Dbib=out.bib

+#### Processing a repertory of PDFs

+Extracting the header of all the PDF files in a given repertory and outputting the result in BibTeX files `.bib`:

+> mvn exec:exec -Pprocess_header_bibtex -Dpdf=src/test/resources/pdf/ -Dbib=src/test/resources/bib/

+Extracting the citations of all the PDF files in a given repertory and outputting the result in BibTeX files `.bib`:

-> mvn exec:exec -Pprocess_citation_bibtex -DpdfFile=src/test/resources/Wang_paperAVE2008.pdf -DbibFile=out.bib
+> mvn exec:exec -Pprocess_citation_bibtex -Dpdf=src/test/resources/pdf/ -Dbib=src/test/resources/bib/

 We describe below how Grobid is used in this example project.
 You can use this project as a skeleton to implement your own Grobid process or as an illustration to use Grobid in an existing/new project.